equitrekking travel

 Day 1: Montevideo – Tour of the capital city & Port Market

 Today is set aside to relax and explore the coastal city of Montevideo.
-Guests are met at the Carrasco International Airport and driven along the wonderful coastline called “Rambla” to the downtown hotel.
+Transfer along the wonderful coastline called “Rambla” to the downtown hotel.
+Enjoy lunch at the lively Port Market and a short walking tour of the “Old City” of Montevideo.
+Accommodation at Don Boutique Hotel.
+L.

 Day 2: 18th century Fortín de San Miguel